Solar in Kalispell, MT: 2026 Cost, Savings & Payback

 Does Kalispell have net metering?

-Is solar worth it in Kalispell, MT?
+Is solar worth it in Kalispell, MT in 2026?